RonCalabreseLab/Leech-8Cell-Tutorial-NeuroML/genesis-scripts/README.md

 - The [GENESIS neural simulator](http://genesis-sim.org/GENESIS/)

-    The official Genesis 2.4 release includes required extensions to GENESIS (leech-libraries).
+    The official Genesis 2.3+ releases include required extensions to GENESIS (leech-libraries).

 You can download and compile Genesis or use it from a pre-installed Linux (via live USB or virtual machine), such as